Igalia/wolvic/CHROMIUM.md

 ## After build tasks

-These prebuilt AARs should be copied under the path `chromium_aar` defined in `local.properties` file in the Wolvic sources.
+The prebuilt AARs `Content.aar` and `ChromiumUi.aar` should be copied at the path `chromium_aar` defined in `local.properties` file in the Wolvic sources.
+We will call this location `WHERE_PREBUILT_AARS_ARE` from now on.

 Unfortunately, there are known issues to use AARs solely.
 This should be fixed in the future but until then please do as follows before copying AARs to wolvic.

 ```
 # fix_aar.sh is contained in wolvic_chromium's `wolvic` branch.